openactive/openactive-es-example/README.md

 ## Create Elastic Search Indexes

-In the original terminal, run the following to create the ElasticSearch indexes:
+**In the original terminal window**, run the following to create the ElasticSearch indexes:

 ```
 rake es:indexes